American-Samoa - The 'other' Samoa

 Typical polynesiaon churchArchitecture is same as in SamoaEvery church looks different but totally uniqueAll forms and shapes can be foundProvide shade from the sun but wind from the oceanNeighborhood in American-SamoaAbove is living area and under the communal sitting areaAmerican-Samoa with steep hills and lush vegetationLooks like a gas station

-American-Samoa is US territory exactly since the year 1900.
+American-Samoa has been a US territory since the year 1900.
 So this painting along the road must have been from 2017.

 It all started in 1900 when they became US territory

-There are many bunkers from the second world war all along the coast.
-This particular one remembered me to character "Bender" from the series Futurama.
-Its no wonder that they don't produce any more episodes when the actors are relaxing somewhere in at the beach :) ...
+There are many bunkers from the Second World War all along the coast.
+This particular one reminded me of the character "Bender" from the series Futurama.
+It's no wonder that they don't produce any more episodes when the actors are relaxing somewhere at the beach.

 Looks like Bender from Futurama

-Driving couldn't be easier as its only one way and traffic is almost nonexistent up until the near area of Pago Pago.
-I'm glad having rented a motorbike instead of a car, driving these curves with a great view along the coast is definitely better to enjoy from a motorbike, than sitting behind a steering wheel.
+Driving couldn't be easier as it's only one way, and traffic is almost nonexistent up until the near area of Pago Pago.
+I'm glad I rented a motorbike instead of a car.
+Driving these curves with a great view along the coast is definitely better to enjoy from a motorbike than sitting behind a steering wheel.

 All the roads are along the coast